The University of Missouri Office of Advancement is hiring a

 comparable knowledge and skills can be acquired is necessary

 - Three to five years with progressively responsible fundraising

 and/or alumni and volunteer relations management is preferred,

 - The successful candidate will be able to document successful

-supporting the building of an advancement program and fundraising
+history of supporting the building of an advancement program and

 - Large university advancement experience will be highly

 - Candidates must display a sophisticated understanding of the

 stages in the donor life cycle